 - 7. Contract_long version 2018

-Our Fee Schedule includes recommendations for exhibition fees, reproduction fees, advertising/commercial reproduction fees, and professional services fees.
+Our Fee Schedule includes recommendations for exhibition royalties, reproduction royalties, advertising/commercial reproduction royalties, and professional services fees.

 CAMDO, CMA, and ARCA Agreement